fabio-sassi/zm/MANUAL.md

     void zm_setEventCB(zm_VM *vm, zm_Event* e, zm_event_cb cb, int scope);

-The scope-flag allow to define the contexts where the callback will be
+The scope flag allow to define the contexts where the callback will be
 activated:

 - `ZM_TRIGGER` callback will be invoked in trigger operation.
 - `ZM_UNBIND_REQUEST` callback will be invoked in unbind request:
    (`zm_unbind`, `zm_unbindAll`).
 - `ZM_UNBIND_ABORT` callback will be invoked in the automatic unbind during close operations (`zm_abort`).

 A shortcut for all unbind operation is `ZM_UNBIND` equivalent to `ZM_UNBIND_REQUEST | ZM_UNBIND_ABORT`.